Peabody Bookshop and Beer Stube: History

-In the 70's the Peabody hosted Saturday film festivals.
+In the 1970s the Peabody hosted Saturday film festivals.

 In 1979, the Peabody suffered the loss of two long-time performers: singer–violinist Max Rathje who knew every regular's favorite song, and Vincent Cierkes, popularly known as “Dantini the Magnificent."

-The shop closed not long after Rose's death.
+The shop closed shortly after the death of Hayes.

-End

 The building at 913 North Charles Street was demolished in 1997, to make way for a parking lot.